 London is awesome, isn’t it?
-There’s an unbelievable amount on offer for families, and frankly we are sometimes overwhelmed by where to even start.
-So, with Spring half-term next week, we asked some of our favourite parents (via Instagram) for their half term recommendations.
+There’s an unbelievable amount on offer for families, and frankly, we are sometimes overwhelmed by where to even start.
+So, with the half-term here, we asked some of our parents in our team for their half-term recommendations.

 Usually we’ll get off at Embankment and enjoy the Southbank.
 The Tate Modern and the Southbank Centre are firm faves and usually have something free going on.
-You can also change at Embankment then go on to Greenwich on the boat—the O2 has some fab family friendly places to eat, plus the Emirates airline takes you across the Thames on a cable car (if that’s your thing).
-This kind of day out suits most ages— even most piers have buggy/wheelchair access.
-I have a 3 and a 13 year old and haven’t had any complaints yet!"
+You can also change at Embankment then go on to Greenwich on the boat—the O2 has some fab family-friendly places to eat, plus the Emirates airline takes you across the Thames on a cable car (if that’s your thing).
+This kind of day out suits most ages—and most piers have buggy/wheelchair access.

-3. @thecuriousmummy is heading to London Zoo – Vets in Action
+3. Head to London Zoo – Vets in Action

-"Over half-term, I will be taking Finn (4) & Olivia (2) to London Zoo to take part in Vets in Action.
-Here they can step into the shoes of vets, nurses and zookeepers who treat the patients of the zoo animal hospital.
-Kids love role play and animals so I think this will make a fun activity over the half term break."
+Go to London Zoo and take part in Vets in Action where kids can step into the shoes of vets, nurses and zookeepers who treat the patients of the zoo animal hospital.
+If your kids love role play and animals, this will make a fun activity over the half-term break.